|analytic integration||cohomological integration|

 (where would be replaced by some formula in the variable ).
 In modern measure theory, we can now understand this as the integral of the measurable function on the interval relative to Lebesgue measure.
 If we wish to generalise from Lebesgue measure to an arbitrary measure and generalise from to an arbitrary measurable set , then we can write

 instead.
-Now, if is not given by a formula, then there is no need for the dummy variable , which gives
+Now, if is not given by a formula but rather explicitly named, then there is no need for the dummy variable , so we should write

 However, it has been more common to keep the symbol ‘’ and write

 (Note that ‘’ can be read as ‘with respect to’ in both (1) and (4), although meaning different things; in the former case, it indicates the dummy variable, while in the latter case, it indicates the measure.)
 This notation then leads to replacing (2) with

 This last notation, however, hides the fact that integrating a function with respect to a measure is a way of multiplying a function by a measure to get a new measure; the integral of on with respect to is simply the measure of with respect to , as can be seen in (3).
 Compare also notation for Radon–Nikodym derivatives.

 It is also possible to take the entire expression ‘’ as the name of the measure, writing even where the common notation is .
 In that case, the common expression (4) is literally the same as (what would otherwise be) (3), although (5) is not quite the same as (what would otherwise be) (2).

 We will use (3) below (although other forms may well be found on other pages).

 See Usenet discussion, and contrast (5) with the Stieltjes integral.
 (The point is that it is , not just , that gives us the relevant measure in (1).)
 The notation (3) has also been used in an introductory graduate-level course by John Baez.